 As homeowner activism regarding metropolitan districts rises, land developers are attempting to find new ways to protect land developers’ access to governmental taxation powers and the power to issue government debt without interference from the taxpayers.
 Land developers are aware that every time a home is constructed and sold within the boundaries of a metro district, the voting power of homeowners increases compared to votes controlled by the land developer and the risk increases that homeowners attempt to hold an election to replace directors who are employees/owners of the land developer with independent homeowner directors.
-Land developers (and the law firms that serve land development corporations) believe the master/slave district structure is the solution to prevent taxpayers from interfering with land developers’ desire to collect taxes from the taxpayers and issue governmental debt to fund the land developer’s operations.
+Land developers (and the law firms that serve land development corporations) believe the master/servant district structure is the solution to prevent taxpayers from interfering with land developers’ desire to collect taxes from the taxpayers and issue governmental debt to fund the land developer’s operations.

 To fund the installation of roads, sidewalks, water/electric and sewer lines, parks, storm drain systems, etc ('Public Infrastructure"), the land developer will obtain permission from the city/town (or county, if the development is not located within a city/town) to create a metropolitan district to (1) issue debt to finance the cost of installing such public infrastructure, (2) assess property taxes on homeowners to fund the repayment of such debt, (3) maintain certain public infrastructure within the district (usually, parks and recreation facilities), and (4) provide certain public services such as covenant enforcement, trash hauling and recreation activities.